Last Updated on January 16, 2022

-Breakfast is the most important meal of the day, but it can be hard to get kids excited about oatmeal or oat cereal.
-Here are 6 ways you can make breakfast exciting for kids!
+We know that breakfast is the most important meal of the day, but it can be hard to get kids excited about this fact!
+What to do?

 This is the easiest breakfast you’ll ever make for your kids.
 It always gets rave reviews from the picky eaters!

-- Add one cup of oats to a saucepan with two cups of milk (or water).
-I like to use whole or skim milk, but you can also sub in soy or almond milk if your kids are lactose intolerant.
+- Add one cup of old fashioned rolled oats to a saucepan with two cups of milk (or water).
+You can use whole or skim milk, but you can also sub in soy or almond milk if your kids are lactose intolerant.

 - Cook over medium heat until boiling and then reduce the heat to low, cooking for about five minutes.

 - Stir in a spoonful of peanut butter and some mini chocolate chips, or really anything you have around the house!
-I also like to add cinnamon when making berry-flavored oatmeal instead of chocolate chips.
+Another alternative is to add cinnamon when making berry-flavored oatmeal instead of chocolate chips.

 - Serve with fresh fruit on top.
 If your kids love peanut butter as much as mine do, you can also serve a spoonful on top of the oats.